Creating a lot of content isn’t easy.

 In fact, Content Marketing Institute reports that producing enough content is the biggest challenge for B2B marketers.
-This isn’t exactly surprising when you consider that marketers need to create content to fuel social media, marketing automation campaigns, syndication, paid campaigns, blogs, eBooks…the list goes on and on and on.
+This isn’t exactly surprising when you consider marketers need to create content to fuel social media, marketing automation campaigns, syndication, paid campaigns, blogs, eBooks, and more.

-But it doesn’t have to be this hard to create high quality content for all of your go-to distribution channels…
+It doesn’t have to be this hard to create high quality content for all of your go-to distribution channels.

 Bigger Isn’t Always Better